browserengineering/book/book/visual-effects.md

     background_image = node.style.get("background-image")
     if background_image:
+        display_list.append(Save(rect))
+        display_list.append(ClipRect(rect))
+        print(rect)
         display_list.append(DrawImage(node.backgroundImage,
             rect))
+        display_list.append(Restore(rect))
 ```

+Here we're not just drawing the image though---we're also doing something
+new that we haven't seen before.
+We are applying a *clip*.
+A clip is a way
+to cut off parts of drawing that exceed a given set of bounds.
+Here we are
+asking to clip to the rect that bounds the element, because the
+image for `background-image`  never exceeds the size of the element[^bg-opts]
+Clips have to be preceded by a call to `Save`, which says to Skia to
+snapshot the current parameters to the canvas, so that when `Restore` is called
+later these parameters (including presence or absence of a clip) can be
+restored.[^not-savelayer]

+[^not-savelayer]: Note: `Save` is not the same as `SaveLayer` (which will
+be introduced later in this section). `Save` just saves off parameters;
+`SaveLayer` creates a new entire canvas.

+[^bg-opts]: The full `background-image` css property has a lot more options
+for ways to deal with a mismatch between the size of the image, such as
+scaling, stretching and tiling.

 And finally some code to paint the background image for each layout object
 type.
 For `BlockLayout`: it's